eu-digital-green-certificates/dgc-participating-countries/README.md

-# dgc-onboarding
+# Participating Countries

-All contents and information for onboarding representatives of participating countries.
+Share documents and information here that is relevant for all participating countries.